kenneth01px2018/NBA-GLeague/README.md

 GitHub repo for the project I did analyzing NBA G League data to predict whether a player gets called up to the NBA.

-The link to the Medium article link describing the project:
+The link to the Medium article for the project:

 Mini-directory:
 1. **Data** is the folder that contains the data used for this project: